 Floor-to-ceiling windows flood your home with light, make a modern interior/exterior statement, and help break down the barrier between indoors and out.
 In other words, they’re extremely impactful.
-Here’s how to incorporate them into your home and more answers to frequently asked questions.
+Here’s how to incorporate them into your home and more answers to your most frequently asked questions.

 Of course, it’s your home, your rules.
 But if you’re looking for some ideas to get you started.
 Here are our top picks for places where floor-to-ceiling windows shine.